-Sadly, our thoughts are more erratic, disturbed, over emotional or out of control than what we say because they move more quickly and don’t have to face direct resistance from the outside that speaking to others entails.
+Our thoughts are more erratic, disturbed, over emotional or out of control than what we say because they move more quickly and don’t have to face direct resistance from the outside that speaking to others entails.

 Yet we cannot have silence of mind without a corresponding control of the vocal organ.
 Silence of speech, speaking little, speaking kindly, speaking the truth, or chanting mantras are among the best spiritual practices, and form the foundation for a genuine sadhana.

-Mauna is necessary for pranayama because speech and thought are the main areas where we waste or lose prana.
+Mauna is necessary for Pranayama because speech and thought are the main areas where we waste or lose prana.
 Speech arises from exhalation.
 If we cannot control speech we cannot control exhalation or breathing overall.

-Mauna is the basis of pratyahara, which is control of the senses and motor organs from the standpoint of a higher awareness.
+Mauna is the basis of Pratyahara, which is control of the senses and motor organs from the standpoint of a higher awareness.
 Without mastery of speech, there can be no control of the senses or motor organs on any level.

 Mauna and Higher Yoga Practices